Skip to main content

 We accept the following English language qualifications at the grades specified:

-• IELTS Academic and IELTS Academic Online: total 7.0 (at least 7.0 in the writing component and 6.5 in each other module)
+• IELTS Academic / IELTS Academic for UKVI and IELTS Academic Online: total 7.0 (at least 7.0 in the writing component and 6.5 in each other module)

-• TOEFL-iBT (including Special Home Edition): total 100 (at least 25 in writing and 23 in each other module)
+• TOEFL-iBT (including Home Edition): total 100 (at least 25 in writing and 23 in each other module)

-• Trinity ISE: ISE III with passes in all four components
+• Trinity ISE: ISE III with a pass in all four components

-• PTE Academic: 70 overall with at least 70 in the writing component and 62 in each other component
+• PTE Academic: total 73 with at least 73 in writing and 65 in all other components.
+We do not accept PTE Academic Online.

-• Oxford ELLT (Global and Digital): 9 overall with at least 9 in the writing component and 8 in each other component.
+• Oxford ELLT (Global and Digital): 8 overall with at least 8 in the writing component and 7 in each other component

-Your English language qualification must be no more than three and a half years old from the start date of the programme you are applying to study, unless you are using IELTS, TOEFL, Trinity ISE or PTE, in which case it must be no more than two years old on the first of the month in which the degree begins.
+Your English language qualification must be no more than two years old from the start of the month in which the programme you are applying to study begins, unless you are using CAE/CPE, in which case it must be no more than three and a half years old on the first of the month in which the degree begins.

 Degrees taught and assessed in English

-We also accept an undergraduate or postgraduate degree, or equivalent, that has been taught and assessed in English from a university on our list of approved universities in non-majority English speaking countries.
+We also accept an undergraduate or postgraduate degree, that has been taught and assessed in English, either:

 Approved universities in non-majority English speaking countries

-If you are not a national of a majority English speaking country, then your degree must be no more than five years old at the beginning of your programme of study.
+If you are not a national of a majority English speaking country, then your degree must be no more than five years old at the start of the month in which your programme of study begins.

 Pre-sessional English for Academic Purposes